arielwin/hangman-browser-game/notes.md

     - [ ] won or lost
 ## UI
     - [ ] large container for the 'place holders' of the chosen word represented by underscores eg: if (secretWord) = bike, numBlankSpaces = 4, "word" should show '_ _ _ _'
-    - [ ] input - clickable inputs or typed guesses
+    - [X] input - clickable inputs or typed guesses
     - [ ] a way to show the remaining number of guesses head+arms+body+legs = 6 total guesses.
 A big display showing "6 GUESSES REMAINING"
-    - [ ] display which letters have been guessed.
-If using the above 'keyboard' could 'x' out letters, or add them to a container labeld "Guessed Letters" or both
+    - [X] display which letters have been guessed.
+If using the above 'keyboard' could 'x' out letters, or add them to a container labeld "Guessed Letters" or both -- now shows red for wrong and green for right
     - [ ] display the hang man
       ______
       |   |